zxDiscovery/oasis/README.md

 # oasis

-This repo is for testing of ibm-ci-bot.

-You can raise issue or pull requests.
+This repo is for testing of ibm-ci-bot, you are free to raise issue or pull requests.